 Estimating the Value of Inherited Real Estate

-By , J.D.
+By , J.D. · UC Berkeley School of Law

 One way to find out a property's fair market value is to quickly put it on the market and sell it.
 And in some cases, that's just what inheritors may want to do.
+(Find out more about transferring real estate after death.)

 If you sell the property within six months or a year after the previous owner's death, the IRS will usually accept the selling price as the fair market value at the date of death.
 That's assuming, of course, that the sale was made fairly and on businesslike terms.
 If a family member or friend was given a special below-market price, it will probably be obvious.
-Estate beneficiaries are likely to complain (as they should), and the IRS may not accept the value when it comes to figuring how much taxable gain (if any) there was on the transaction.
+Estate beneficiaries are likely to complain (as they should), and the IRS might not accept the value when it comes to figuring how much taxable gain (if any) there was on the transaction.

-Estimates From Real Estate Agents
+Using Estimates From Real Estate Agents

 So, short of actually selling the property, how do you get a reliable estimate of the value of a house, condominium, or residential lot?
 The easiest way is to ask two or three local real estate agents to walk through the property and give you a figure, in writing.
 If they know about recent sales of comparable properties in the neighborhood and whether the market is hot or cold, taking the average of their figures should give you a reasonable result.
 Valuing real estate is always a somewhat subjective exercise, however.
 A good real estate agent will give you a realistic estimate, to avoid getting your expectations too high.
 But an agent who hopes to be hired to sell the property might romance you with a high estimate.